ivoryjlew-oss/-interviewlens/README.md

 ### ✦ AI Script Builder

-Generate a tailored, natural-sounding interview script in seconds.
+Generate a tailored, natural-sounding script for any interview question in seconds.

-- **13 question types** including Tell me about yourself, Strengths, Weaknesses, Salary requirements, Where do you see yourself in 5 years, and more — ordered from most to least common
+- **13 question types** ordered from most to least common:
+  - Tell me about yourself
+  - What are your greatest strengths?
+  - What do you consider to be your weaknesses?
+  - What interests you about this role?
+  - Why do you want to work here?
+  - Tell me about a challenge or conflict you’ve faced at work
+  - What are your salary requirements?
+  - Where do you see yourself in five years?
+  - Tell me about a time you made a mistake
+  - Why are you leaving your current job?
+  - How do you prioritize your work?
+  - What do you know about the company?
+  - Full interview script
 - Upload resume, cover letter, or job description (TXT, PDF, DOC, DOCX, JPG, PNG)
 - Send generated scripts directly to the teleprompter in one tap
 - Export as TXT or PDF

 ### ⚡ Live Q&A

-Type any question the interviewer asks and get an AI-coached response in real time.
+Get real-time AI coaching during your interview — type or speak the interviewer’s question.

+- **🎤 Voice input** — tap the microphone button and speak the interviewer’s question out loud.
+The app transcribes it automatically and sends it to the AI
-- **Mood detection** — analyzes the interviewer’s tone and adapts your response style
+- **Mood detection** — analyzes the interviewer’s tone (Positive, Skeptical, Engaged, Pressuring, Disengaged, Neutral) and adapts your response style
 - **Follow-up awareness** — builds on prior answers without repetition
 - **Auto-stop** — detects interview-ending phrases and saves automatically
 - Export sessions as TXT or formatted PDF